Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/addresses.md

 # Addresses

+Addresses on the network can either be a wallet or a contract.

 Addresses come in two notations Bech32 or Base16.
-When we refer to a ByStr20 in scilla, we refer to the Base16 address.

 Bech32's start with the prefix ```zil...``` whereas Base16's are prefixed with ```0x...```.

-Converting a Bech32 into a Base16 and visa versa can be achieved manually though ```IDE>Tools>AddressConverter``` or programatically using programs like Zilliqa-JS
+Converting a Bech32 into a Base16 and visa versa can be achieved manually though ```IDE>Tools>AddressConverter``` or programatically using programs like Zilliqa-JS.

+When we refer to a ByStr20 in Scilla, we refer to the Base16 address.

 ```text
 Bech32 = zil1zyg3zyg3zyg3zyg3zyg3zyg3zyg3zyg3h6785s